-After a long running AA campaign, wheel clamping on private land became a criminal offence from 1 October 2012, as set out in the Protection of Freedoms Act 2012.
+After a long running AA campaign, wheel clamping on private land was made a criminal offence from October 2012.

-Clampers always aimed to maximise profits from each individual clamping because of manpower, time and hardware costs.
-In contrast, tickets can often be issued remotely using CCTV cameras, or by parking attendants on foot who can issue tickets to a large number of vehicles in a relatively short time.
+- Tickets can be issued remotely using CCTV cameras, or by parking attendants on foot who can ticket a lot of vehicles in a relatively short time.

-There has been a surge in the number of parking charge notices (tickets) issued by private parking enforcers and the AA campaigned for the creation of an independent parking appeal service since AA members began falling victim to poor practices by these companies.
+The AA campaigned for an independent parking appeal service as AA members began falling victim to poor practices by these companies.

-Most private parking spaces are made available for use with conditions attached; parking can be time limited or charges can apply through use of pay and display systems for example.
+Most private parking spaces are made available for use with conditions attached:

-There may also be permit-only parking for residents, employees or visitors who must display a current permit in their vehicles.
+- There may be permit-only parking for residents, employees or visitors who must display a current permit

 Providing the conditions are reasonable and clearly indicated on signage, any breach can be dealt with.